esp/esp-js/ReadMe.md

 ###Create a simple model

-Below is a simplistic example of a model (1 entity).
+Below is a simple example of a single entity model.
 In reality you might reach hundreds of entities with the object graph many levels deep.

 ``` javascript